 This article is only worth reading if you need to know about crossover trials.

-Screening is testing patients without any symptoms of a disease to see whether they are likely to have said disease.
-Breast cancer and bowel cancer screening are regularly performed in the UK, with the aim of finding those cancers while they are still curative.
+Screening is testing patients without any symptoms of a disease to see whether they are likely to have said disease. and screening are regularly performed in the UK, with the aim of finding those cancers while they are still curative.
 Screening in general has many established problems, for example finding cancers that would never have caused harm (overdiagnosis), leading to unnecessary treatment (overtreatment).
 This article discusses screening and its potential problems, using breast cancer screening as an example.

 Knowing about screening is important as most people in developed countries will be offered a screening test in later life, so this article may well be worth a read.